minecrafthypix/minecrafthypix.github.io/readme.md

-#Verifies and validates user infos for a discord server.
+# Verifies and validates user data for discord server.

-#Uses oath to recieve user's name and nicknames/links them to their account.
+- Uses Microsoft's OAuth service
+- Recieves data from the OAuth
+- Verifies user and links the account to their discord.

+# Made using github pages.